AyonJR/Assignment10-JobTask-server/README.md

 # GRIPPABLE

+## Description

+GRIPPABLE is a user-friendly web platform designed to streamline the management and browsing of products.
+It offers features like advanced search, filtering, sorting, and easy navigation, providing users with a seamless experience in exploring and managing product listings.
+The application combines a sleek frontend built with React.js and a robust backend powered by Node.js, Express.js, and MongoDB.

 ## Project Setup

 This repository contains the backend of the GRIPPABLE web application.
 The backend is built using Node.js with Express.js and MongoDB as the database.